Emdad05/Quiz-Ai/README.md

 - Use server-side rate limiting and retries to handle transient errors.

 Contributing
-Contributions welcome — open issues for bugs or feature requests and submit pull requests for fixes or enhancements.
+Contributions welcome — open issues for bugs or feature requests and submit pull requests for fixes or enhancements.🗿

-License
-(If applicable) Add a LICENSE file to the repository.